ydumburs/opentok-video-api-postman-collection/README.md

 # How the pre-request script works
 --works in progress--
-Those REST API calls must be authenticated using a custom HTTP header `X-OPENTOK-AUTH` along with a JSON web token.
-Find more about the JWT token claims from [Authentication](https://tokbox.com/developer/rest/#authentication).
+Video API REST methods must be authenticated using a custom HTTP header `X-OPENTOK-AUTH` along with a JWT token.
+The JWT token claims will be like this for most of methods:

+    {
+        "iss": "YOUR_VONAGE_VIDEO_API_PROJECT_API_KEY",
+        "ist": "project",
+        "iat": current_timestamp_in_seconds,
+        "exp": expire_timestamp_in_seconds,
+        "jti": "jwt_nonce"
+    }

+Some REST methods are restricted to registered administrators for the Vonage Video API account.
-Some of those REST API calls require account-level API key, which is only available to Video API account administrators.
+To use these methods, you must set iss to the account-level API key as below, which is only available to account administrators.

+    {
+        "iss": "YOUR_VONAGE_VIDEO_API_ACCOUNT_API_KEY",
+        "ist": "account",
+        "iat": current_timestamp_in_seconds,
+        "exp": expire_timestamp_in_seconds,
+        "jti": "jwt_nonce"
+    }

+You would normally generate JWT token manually using https://jwt.io/.
+The pre-request script automates the process, generating JWT token and it's ready to use in the `X-OPENTOK-AUTH` header every time you send a call on Postman.
-The script first check if the API call requires account-level credential or not, the flag `accountLevel` is set on each request headers already.
+The script also detects if the account-level API key is required or not depending on REST method by checking a header `accountLevel` on each method.

     var accountLevel = pm.request.headers.get('accountLevel');
     if (accountLevel == "true") {